johangrobler/stock-api/README.md

 ### Basic Business rules

-Clinics, Products and User is manages via controllers
+Clinics, Products and Users are managed from the controllers

 #### Business rules

 * Minimum stock quanity of product is attribute of product